- What is the NCARB Certificate?

 You can easily renew your NCARB Certificate online.
 Simply select the “Renew Now” option on your Record homepage.
 Note: to renew your NCARB Certificate, you must have an active registration in one of the 55 U.S. jurisdictions.

 - How do I apply for licensure in another jurisdiction?

-Certified architects can easily apply for licensure in another jurisdiction through their NCARB Record.
-Simply select the "Request Transmittal of NCARB Record" button and follow the instructions on your screen.
+Architects can easily apply for licensure in another jurisdiction through their NCARB Record.
+Simply select the "New Registration Order” button under the “Registrations” tab and follow the instructions on your screen.
 Learn more about applying for a reciprocal license.

 - How do I apply for an NCARB Certificate?

 There are two ways to apply for NCARB certification: 1) If you are new to NCARB, simply select the “Add” button under the “NCARB Record” tab, or 2) If you are renewing an existing NCARB Record, you can apply for an NCARB Certificate when you add a new registration.